Five Pro Tips for Good Grades

 - Utilize the university’s resources.
 THERE IS NO SHAME IN GETTING HELP.
-Every single person in this world have things they are great at and things that they need help with.
+Every single person in this world has things they are great at and things that they need help with.
 That is just human nature.
 Whether you have a learning disability or not, Southern has numerous resources to help you get that A. The Learning Support Services, aka the Tutoring Center, is located at on the third flood of McKee Library.
 The Writing Center is at on the first floor of that same building.
 The Disability Support Services is on the first floor of Lynn Wood Hall.
 (Check out this blog for a summary of these free services.)
-These centers provide free services and curtail to your schedule.
+These centers provide free services and cater to your schedule.
 Why not give them an email or call?

 To sum it all off, your grades are your business.
 Take charge; you don’t have to put up with bad grades.
 Yes, college is for fun and adventure, but you can have a great time and still have good grades.
 Challenge yourself to follow these tips.
 You will see a difference!